vanandrew/brainextractor/README.md

 brainextractor_render /path/to/surface_file.surfaces
 ```

-If you need an explanation of the options at any time, simply run the help:
+If you need an explanation of the options at any time, simply run the `--help` flag:

 ```
 brainextractor --help